-Creation Method: To determine the cutoff for large trees, we developed an allometric equation to predict tree diameter as a function of height.
+Creation Method: To determine the presence and proportion of large tree in a 30 meter pixel, we used the 10 meter data from the California Forest Observatory (CFO) that contains the height (in meters) of the largest tree in that 10 meter pixel.
+After converting meters to feet, we then developed an allometric equation to predict tree diameter as a function of tree height in feet.
 We selected data for plots located in the Sierra Nevada region from the USDA Forest Inventory and Analysis program (FIA) for California (FIA DataMart 2023; California 2022 database; ver.
 9.0.1).

 We included trees that met the following criteria: alive; crown class code of open-grown, dominant, or codominant; diameter at breast height (DBH, breast height = 4.5 ft) at least 1 inch; and height (HT) at least 5 feet.
 To minimize the impact of outliers, we trimmed the maximum tree height to the 0.995th percentile.
 These selection criteria yielded 82,444 trees.
-We used an information theoretic approach to select the best allometric model (Burnham and Anderson 2002).
+We used an information-theoretic approach to select the best allometric model (Burnham and Anderson 2002).
 We evaluated three alternative functions: : linear, power, and saturating.
 The criteria for model selection were based on the Akaike Information Criterion (AIC).
-For this set of 3 potential models, we calculated the difference in AIC between every model and the model with the lowest AIC (Δ AIC).
+For this set of 3 potential models, we calculated the difference in AIC between every model and the model with the lowest AIC (ΔAIC).